Hi, what do you want to do?

 Tracing Letters

 In this handwriting sheet, letters are traced, written in boxes, and independently at the bottom without prompting.
-The boxes include points where the learners should start writing the letter
+The boxes include points where the students should start writing the letter

 Curated OER